Welcome to Year 4

-In maths this half-term, we will be covering topics; fractions, time, volume. capacity, mass and position and area.
-We will continue to work on fluency, reasoning and problem solving.
+In maths this half-term, we will be covering topics; rounding, statistics, addition and subtraction, geometry and fractions and decimals.
+During basic skills, we will be addressing any missing gaps or misconceptions.
+We will also continue to work on fluency, reasoning and problem solving.

 Please support your child by reading with them every evening for about 15 minutes.

 - Build confidence

 Don't forget to record it in your diary.
 Reading =Dojo points.

 The children will each receive a booklet containing a small maths and English activity to be completed each week.
 The booklets will go out every Monday and to be returned the following Monday with tasks completed.
 For the Maths tasks children can pick either bronze, silver or gold.
 Bronze being the easiest and gold being the hardest.
 The tasks are designed for children to be able to complete them independently.
 If any problems please ask.
 Happy homeworking.

 Please practise times tables up to 12 x 12.
 Children are expected to recall all these times tables and know the division facts.
 At the end of year 4, children will be completing a times table test on the computer.
 They will only have 6 seconds to answer each question so they must know them well!
 Also, the times tables are in the back of the reading diaries.